 For the base layer use kindling and scrunched paper if available.
 If using small twigs and they do not snap easily, they are probably too gree...
 Continue Reading

 Before Camping With Your Dog

-A dog is a family member too, so it makes sense that some time is spent planning and preparing fluffy’s camping gear.
+A dog is a family member too, so it makes sense that some time is spent planning and preparing your pet’s camping gear.
 Listed below are some tips to consider before and during your camping trip.Before Your Trip Check that your dog’s shots and vaccinations are up-to-date.
 Also, consider vaccinations for Lyme disease and Bordetella (Bordetella should be done 2 weeks prior to the trip).
 Prepare safe travelling for your dog by having a travel crate or dog seat belt restraint whether you are travelling in an RV, truck or car.
 If you are using a crate, check that it is secured in the vehicle to prevent the crate from sliding.
 Ensure you have flea/tick repellents or collars to protect your dog from getting ticks, fleas and/or other diseases that can be contracted through wildlife, plants and insects.
-Research Campground ...
+Research Campgrounds...
 Continue Reading

 Campgrounds For You and Your Dog